peterjc/galaxy_blast/README.md

 ================

-There is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, and a shared `test-data` folder used for functional test sample data.
+There is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, a shared `test-data` folder used for functional test sample data, and a `tool-data` folder used for configuration files.

 Bug Reports